Last Updated on April 20, 2021 by Jaron Davis

 Once the call is over, the phone that hangs up sends a BYE message to the server, indicating the call should be disconnected.
 The server relays the BYE to the other phone, and then both the phone and the server return OK’s as a final message.

-Phone call to an external phone
+Call flow to an external phone

 The complexity of a phone call increases when you need to leave the internal network.